Gaby-p/typescript-trainings/README.md

 ## How to start the project

-### First install the project
-the first thing which need to be done ( doing your git clone || fork) is  to an npm i
+The first step which need to be done ( doing your git clone || fork) is

-## next steps
+> npm i

-fill each class and excute the test classe to valide your answers
+Fill each class with the good answers and excute the test classe to valide your answers.

-[Algo training] Create training project
+> npm run test:ClassUnderTest

+*classUnderTest =

+* test:deque
+* test:list
+* test:Map
+* test:queue
+* test:set
+* test:loadash
+* test:challenges